Fair political boundaries are crucial to ensure our communities are fairly represented in Parliament.

 Who is responsible?

 The four national Boundary Commissions are the independent bodies responsible for reviewing constituency boundaries in the UK.
-After the last proposals failed to get through Parliament, new reviews will be held in 2015 in time for approval in 2018.

 Who will be affected?